com-lihaoyi/utest/readme.md

 Again, by default the `results` iterator includes the results of every node in the test tree, and you can use `.leaves` to only get the leaf nodes.
 Nesting is a convenient way of organizing related tests, and with the added bonus that you can place shared initialization code or helpers (e.g. the `val x`, `val y`, `val z` above) at the correct place within the tree where it is only visible to the tests that use it.

-Despite it being shared lexically, these helpers are re-created for each test that is run, so if you if they contain mutable state (e.g. mutable collections, or `var`s) you do not need to worry about the mutations from multiple tests interfering with each other.
+Despite being shared lexically, these helpers are re-created for each test that is run, so if they contain mutable state (e.g. mutable collections, or `var`s) you do not need to worry about the mutations from multiple tests interfering with each other.
 For more detail on this and other things related to test execution, see [below](#execution-model).

 uTest also allows you to use strings to define test keys, if you wish to make your test names longer and more descriptive: